-The ISL1903 supports both PWM and DC current modulation dimming.
+The ISL1904 supports both PWM and DC current modulation dimming.
 In either case, the control loop determines the average current delivered to the load.
-PWM dimming is not recommended for non-isolated applications requiring PFC.
-The PWM dimming method will cause high harmonic content due to the low PWM dimming frequency.

 The usual method of dimming an LED string is to modulate the DC current through the string.
 DC current dimming is the lower cost method, but results in a non-linear dimming characteristic due to the increasing efficacy of the LEDs as current is reduced.
 PWM dimming results in linear dimming behavior.